Consumers Trust Robots For Surgery Over Savings, Research Finds

 Re: (Score:2)

-Holding them to ever-higher standards of security (Score:2)
+Holding them to ever-higher standards of security (Score:3)

 But consumers and regulators are holding them to ever-higher standards of security and convenience, driving the cost of overhauls higher and potentially eroding any savings.